gradle/gradle/design-docs/managed-model.md

     - Also when mutation is transitive (e.g. mutating a property of a managed property of a managed set element)
 - Support getting "address" (creation/canonical path) of a managed object
 - Support Java 8 interface default methods (likely same semantics as non abstract methods on class based types)
+- Throw a meaningful exception instead of failing with `OutOfMemoryError` at runtime when a managed type instantiation cycle is encountered (a composite type that contains an instance of itself keeps on creating new instances indefinitely)